Capillary/api-documentation/source/includes/_organizationSource.md

 ## Add Store

-Lets admins to add store to an org.
+Lets admins to add a store to an org.

 > Sample Request